The German Grading System: A Guide for International Students

 If you want a rough idea of how your grades might convert to the German grading system, there are several online tools available to assist with this.
 One such tool is provided by TUM (Technical University of Munich), which can help you calculate an estimate of your grade conversion.

-However, remember that these online tools are not legally binding, and for your grades to be officially recognized by German universities, you may need to have your conversion completed by an authorized entity.
+However, remember that these online tools are not legally binding, and for your grades to be officially recognized by German universities, you may need to have your conversion completed by an authorized service provider.

 In some cases, universities may handle the grade conversion internally if you apply through their own admissions portal.
 Alternatively, certain universities may require you to submit your application through uni-assist, which performs the official grade conversion as part of the application process.